Frank Gavan Duffy: Judicial career

 Duffy was appointed to the bench of the High Court of Australia in 1913.
 Throughout his time on the bench he was referred to in the Commonwealth Law Reports as Gavan Duffy J. Seventeen years later, in 1931, when Sir Isaac Isaacs was made Governor-General, he took over as Chief Justice of the High Court.
 Gavan Duffy was considered largely ineffectual as a judge, let alone as Chief Justice.

 As Chief Justice on the infrequent occasions he penned his own judgments they were extremely brief and he sat on less than half of the full court cases.
 He agreed to retire from the bench in 1935, at age eighty-three, to make way for John Latham.

 He had planned to deliver a series of lectures on Australian constitutional law at Harvard University's tercentenary early in 1936, but was too ill.
 He died after a brief illness on 29 July 1936, at Mount St Evin's Private Hospital, Fitzroy.
 He was survived by his wife and three sons, among them Charles Leonard Gavan Duffy, later a Justice of the Supreme Court of Victoria.

 Honours

 Duffy was created a Knight Commander of the Order of St Michael and St George (KCMG) in 1929.
 Duffy had been made a member of the Imperial Privy Council in 1932.

 Family

-Duffy's son Charles Leonard Gavan Duffy served on the Supreme Court of Victoria.
+Duffy's son Sir Charles Leonard Gavan Duffy served on the Supreme Court of Victoria.
 His half-brother, George Gavan Duffy, was an Irish politician and later (from 1936) a judge of the Irish High Court, serving as its President from 1946 until his death in 1951.
 His half-sister Louise Gavan Duffy was raised in France by his sisters and was an Irish nationalist involved in the 1916 Easter Rising as well as an Irish language enthusiast who founded an Irish language school for girls in Dublin.